dharmab/dcs-campaigns/theaters/calamity/CONTRIBUTING.md

 7. No marks
 8. Friendly infantry 400m to the east in a treeline.
 9. Egress east.
-Remarks: Troops in contact.
+Remarks: Troops in contact, danger close!
 Engage along the road from the south, striking the vehicles' rear armor.
-Request AGM or GBU if available.
+Request AGM or GBU-12 if available.
 Threats: Small arms fire.]]
 ```

 ## Strike